FullByte/FullByte.github.io/docs/make/games/console-builds/snes.md

   - Select the "Super Mario World (USA)" ROM and give the new ROM a name e.g. "smw-widescreen.sfc".
   - Note that .bso and .smc must have the same name and are in the same folder!
 - Run [bsnes-hd](https://github.com/DerKoun/bsnes-hd) and open the pathed ROM.
-  - Use settings menu to optimze image quality.
+  - Use settings menu to optimize image quality.

 ## ROM Hacks